-p - persistent CSMA Transmission Strategy
+p - persistent CSMA {a slotted approximation}

-"a slotted approximation"

 - 1. Sense the channel. - 2.
-IF the channel is idle, THEN with probability p transmit and with probability (1-p) delay one time slot and repeat the algorithm.. - 3.
-IF the channel is busy, THEN delay one time slot and repeat the algorithm.
+IF the channel is idle, THEN with probability p transmit and with probability (1-p) delay for one time slot and start over. - 3.
+IF the channel is busy, THEN delay one time- slot and start over.